Adding PWA features to your jQuery site in 2023

 Getting started with jQuery & Progressier

-1. Illustration screenshot for Sign up for Progressier
+1. Illustration screenshot for Get Started with Progressier

-2. Illustration screenshot for Add the script tag to your HTML
+2. Illustration screenshot for Embed the Script Tag

-3. Illustration screenshot for Add the service worker file
+3. Illustration screenshot for Incorporate the Service Worker

 Which PWA features does jQuery support?